xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Price**: The product price.

-*   **Market price**: The product price, which shows the difference between the price offered in your store and the average price of the same product on the market (the field is added by the [Market Price](https://market.x-cart.com/addons/market-price.html "Adding products") module)
+*   **Market price**: The product price that shows the difference between the price offered in your store and the average price of the same product on the market.
+The field is added by the [Market Price](https://market.x-cart.com/addons/market-price.html "Adding products") module.

 *   **Sale**: Use this to put the product on sale.